1st March 2019

 Premium products such as cosmetics, perfume and luxury food rely on beautifully designed packaging to reflect the quality of their product and achieve their shelf appeal.
 Quality is paramount and the luxury category tend to favour clean, minimalistic packaging over busy designs with cluttered messaging.

-The challenge is online coding systems often have to contend with novel package designs, unusual shapes, elaborate embellishments, making it harder to reliably overprint important batch numbers, barcodes and expiry date information.
-High-precision thermal inkjet (TIJ) printing and offline coding systems can provide reliable solutions to meet these quality challenges, says Rotech director Richard Pether.
+The challenge online coding systems often face is having to contend with unusually shaped packaging, novel designs and elaborate embellishments, making it much harder to reliably overprint batch numbers, date codes and barcodes.
+Offline coding systems and high-precision thermal inkjet printing can provide reliable solutions to meet these quality challenges.

-Coding packaging such as cartons, sleeves or pouches offline before they are filled enables them to be brought to the production line ready printed, explains Richard.
+Coding packaging such as cartons, sleeves or pouches offline before they are filled enables them to be brought to the production line ready printed, explains Richard Pether, Director at Rotech.
 “This presents considerable advantages for code quality, as coding the pack in its flat form results in a consistently clear, perfectly positioned code.”